 A number of pregnant women did report being underweight.
 This is a precursor for adverse nutrition and health outcomes to the unborn child and endanger the life of the mother and her unborn child.
-It is therefore necessary that the County focus on the nutritional well-being of

-Children who are underweight and wasting stands at 11% and 3.9% respectivepregnant women to guarantee them and their unborn children good health.
+It is therefore necessary that the County focus on the nutritional well-being of pregnant women to guarantee them and their unborn children good health.
 This will also go a long way in fighting diseases that are closely tied to the nutritional status of women and children.